Choosing your programme

 This degree covers the core elements of computer science as well as a broad range of AI techniques, including neural networks, and evolutionary algorithms, which draw on philosophy and psychology.

-This degree covers the core elements of computer science and looks at computer systems, communication, security and cryptography.
+This degree covers the core elements of computer science and looks at computer systems, communication, security and cryptography.back to top

 We offer a broad-based computing programme, along with degrees that allow you to specialise in specific areas.
-To decide which programme is most relevant to your interests, see below.
 All of these programmes are delivered at the Medway campus and can be taken as four-year programmes with a Year in Industry.

 This degree offers a broad base in computing skills, leading to a wide range of careers.
 In general the degree looks at software applications and how they might be used within an information system.
 You learn both object-oriented and web programming.
 You also learn how to design and use database systems and electronic communication systems.
 And you’re able to specialise in fields such as computer security, e-commerce, or consultancy.